treangenlab/radmicrobes/session3/README.md

 mlst-download_pub_mlst -d /opt/homebrew/Caskroom/miniforge/base/envs/radgenomics/db/pubmlst -j 2
 ```

-For a quick example, we are going to use ARLG-3179 and ARLG-3180 assemblies as input for the mlst command using another `for loop` structure:
+For a quick example, we are going to use ARLG-3179 and ARLG-3180 assemblies as input for the mlst command using another `for loop` structure.
+I'm also going to use **wildcard** notation, specifically `*` to have any matching number, string, or special character match following the assigned `for loop` variable up to **.fasta**.

 ```
-cd ~/Documents/GitHub/radmicrobes/session3/Files/assemblies
+cd ./session3/Files
-for file in $(cat ./../assembly_list.tsv);do mlst ${file}_prokka_dir/${file}_prokka.fna >> ./../Analysis/kpneumoniae_mlst.tsv;done
+for file in $(cat ./lists/assembly_subset.tsv);do mlst assemblies/${file}_*.fasta >> ./results/kpneumoniae_mlst.tsv;done
+head ./results/kpneumoniae_mlst.tsv
 ```

 As you can see, this output provides a simple, tab delimited file with filename, species, ST, and allele IDs.
 Importantly, we can see that using both the PubMLST API as well as the MLST tool, that we get consistent results!

 #### AMRFinderPlus